Skip advert

 From £160/£320

-Electric cars are notoriously expensive and Tesla CEO Elon Musk has long repeated the brand’s pledge of making EV motoring more affordable for all.
-This is reflected by a recent price cut that brought the base Model 3 in-line price-wise with electric family hatchbacks such as the Vauxhall Astra Electric and Volkswagen ID.3
+Electric executive cars aren't cheap, but Tesla CEO Elon Musk has long repeated the brand’s pledge of making EV motoring more affordable for all.
+This is reflected by the fact that the base Model 3 sits in-line price-wise with electric family hatchbacks such as the Vauxhall Astra Electric and Volkswagen ID.3.

 Advertisement - Article continues below

 Regardless, owning an EV can dramatically reduce your car ownership costs – especially if you’re a business driver.
-All electric cars fall into the lowest 2% Benefit-in-Kind bracket, with the Model 3 costing owners as little as £160 per year in company car tax.
+All electric cars currently fall into the lowest 2% Benefit-in-Kind bracket.

-Charging your electric car at home is typically much cheaper than filling up a petrol or diesel car at a petrol station; with the current average energy rate of 30p per kWh under the energy price guarantee, fully charging the base 58kWh Model 3 will set you back a maximum of £18, and even less if you have an EV-specific energy tariff.
-It’s worth noting that using public chargers – even Tesla Superchargers – can be just as, or even more expensive, than petrol.
+Charging your electric car at home is typically much cheaper than filling up a petrol or diesel car at a petrol station; at a typical average energy rate of 30p per kWh, fully charging the base Rear-Wheel Drive Model 3 will set you back by around £18, and even less if you have an EV-specific energy tariff.
+It’s worth noting that using public chargers – even Tesla Superchargers – can be much more expensive.

 Tesla Model 3 insurance group